 I learnt about Warlander’s existence back in mid-2019 while it was still being developed as an action-RPG.
 As a Fable fan I was immediately hooked by Warlander’s narrative, visual style and fantasy setting, all of which suggested the game had decent potential.
 Unfortunately, the developers – Clock Drive Games – announced in September they needed to make some changes.

 While there are surely games that have managed to rise above such a major shift in development, Warlander is testimony to how such an impromptu transition rarely has a happy ending.
-Warlander has a serviceable combat system that can provide satisfying moments of exaggerated brutality, but this game has nonetheless released as barely a comprise for what it could have been.
+Warlander has a serviceable combat system that can provide satisfying moments of exaggerated brutality, but this game has nonetheless released as barely an incomplete comprise for what it could have been.

 A nice slice of life

 In Warlander, players take on the role of a chieftain from the Warheart clan named Bruce.
 As hinted by the pieces of vine and bark jutting out of his body, Bruce is a revenant brought back from the dead by an ancient forest deity.

 The reason for his resurrection lies in the fact that the mythical forest is under siege by a formidable army known as the Techno Order.
-Under the leadership of Morven the Immortal, the Techno Order seeks to decimate everything standing in the way of their leader’s supreme rule over all lands, which includes ancient deities of the forest.
+Under the leadership of Morven the Immortal, the Techno Order seeks to decimate everything standing in the way of their leader’s dominion over all lands, which includes ancient deities of the forest.

-The angry forest god therefore revives Brucie Boy since he was killed by a common enemy, and gives him a luminous magical sword, an extendable vine that springs from his arm, wooden steaks that shoot from his hand, a wooden shield that grows from his other arm, and other tricks to help him in combat.
+The angry forest god therefore revives Brucie Boy since they now have a common enemy, and gives him a luminous magical sword, an extendable vine that springs from his arm, wooden steaks that shoot from his hand, a wooden shield that grows from his other arm, and other tricks to help him in combat.

 Pretty cool story, right?
 Unfortunately, most of what I just recounted comes off the in-game codex.
 Almost none of this is told organically through gameplay, and the codex isn’t even accessible from the main menu – for this you have to pause mid-game.